Rudolf Gelbard

-Rudolf Gelbard (4 December 1930 – 24 October 2018) was an Austrian Holocaust survivor and political campaigner against anti-Semitism and neo-Nazism.
+Rudolf Gelbard (4 December 1930 – 24 October 2018) was an Austrian Holocaust survivor and political campaigner against antisemitism and neo-Nazism.
 He lectured in schools and universities about his experiences during the Holocaust, and also appeared in a 2007 documentary film about his experiences.

 Personal life

 Rudolf Gelbard was born in Vienna, Austria, and lived in the Leopoldstadt district.
 His parents were Jewish.
 After the Anschluss, in which Germany took control of Austria, Gelbard was excluded from his school because of his Jewish ancestry.
 Gelbard witnessed first-hand the Nazi persecution of the Jews during Kristallnacht.
 In 1942, Gelbard and his parents were transported to the Theresienstadt concentration camp.
 19 members of Gelbard's family died at Theresienstadt, but Gelbard survived because he was in the children's section of the camp.

 Gelbard was married twice.
 His daughter from his first marriage died in 1972, at the age of 17.
 His second marriage began in 1990, and lasted until his death.